syncfusion-content/install-docs/Common/Essential-Studio/Utilities/Utilities.md

    * Debug and Release Assemblies - This mode triggers the AssemblyManager to install custom versions, built from the source code, using Build Manager.
 These assemblies can be used only when the source code for at least one of the Essential Studio products, has been installed.
 This triggers the AssemblyManager to install custom versions built from source code, installed on your machine.
 Applies only to versions of the product that come with the source code.

-    > Note: The Build Manager application must be run to build, debug or release versions of the assemblies before the Assembly Manager can install the custom built assemblies.
+    N> The Build Manager application must be run to build, debug or release versions of the assemblies before the Assembly Manager can install the custom built assemblies.

 6. Select the required option for the Action sections.